 Zendesk calculates the score as the percentage of good satisfaction responses out of the total satisfaction survey responses.
 According to their documentation:

 The total number of satisfaction responses is the count of ticket IDs determined by satisfaction survey change WHERE ticket satisfaction score is Bad or Good AND deleted tickets are not included AND ticket status is Solved or Closed.

 In principle, Geckoboard calculates this score in the exact same way (the percentage of good satisfaction responses out of the total satisfaction survey responses), but we take into consideration ALL tickets with a satisfaction score regardless of their current status.
 That means that, unlike Zendesk, we don't filter out tickets with a satisfaction score that aren't Solved or Closed.

-We believe that using all tickets with a satisfaction score to calculate this metric is more accurate and inclusive, but if you wish to apply Zendesk's methodology you can apply a filter to remove tickets with status Solved or Closed from the score.
+We believe that using all tickets with a satisfaction score to calculate this metric is more accurate and inclusive, but if you wish to apply Zendesk's methodology you can apply a filter to remove tickets with status New, Open, Pending and Hold from the score.

 Adding a "status" filter to the Satisfaction score requires several API calls.
 Depending on your ticket volumes it could take a considerate amount of time to be calculated and potentially use up a big portion out of your API rate allowance.